TosbackCgusBridge-Bot/CGUs-versions/Toyota/Privacy Policy.md

 P.O.
 Box 259001
 Plano, TX 75025-9001

-Legal Terms _Last Updated Date: February 1, 2017_
+Legal Terms _Last Updated Date: March 1, 2017_

 These Terms of Use (the "Terms") set forth the legally binding terms governing your access to and use of the Toyota family of Web sites, Web pages, interactive features, applications, widgets, blogs and their respective contents and unless otherwise indicated, any other interactive content that links to the Toyota family of Web sites owned and/or operated by Toyota (as defined herein) (collectively, the "Sites").
 The Sites are operated by Toyota Motor Sales, U.S.A., Inc. (hereinafter referred to as "Toyota"), and any materials on the Sites are owned by Toyota or its affiliated companies, or licensed by Toyota from third parties and posted on the Sites.